eclipse-score/inc_feo/components/feo/docs/concepts/01_design_manifest.rst

 Example
 -----------
-Below simple example to illustrate modeled flow in design configuration file.
+The following is a simple example intended to illustrate the modeled flow within a design configuration file.

 ============
 Flow description